narcis2007/governed_upgradability/README.md

-Instructions how to rest the governed upgradability:
+Instructions to test the governed upgradability of the smart contracts:

 Install ZeppelinOS 2.0: `npm install --global zos`